 The Apollo program brought a nation – and the world – together with a shared, positive vision during a very difficult time in our country.
 The Apollo lunar program fostered worldwide pride in the good things that people can accomplish when they work together toward a common goal.

 The many technological developments that emerged from the Apollo program helped advance our world in many ways.
-Those advancements could only happen with forward thinking leadership.
-Apollo provides many examples of these positive principles of leadership in action that can have similar application in today’s world of EMS – half a century later.
+Those advancements could only happen with forward-thinking leadership.
+Apollo provides many examples of these positive principles of leadership in action that can have similar applications in today’s world of EMS – half a century later.

 About the author